HoshiYamazaki/HoshiYamazaki/README.md

 Now I just try to lose weight and I'm not addicted to sitting beside computer for 12-24 (or even 30 hours) in stack as it was before.
 People started being more important for me than "just" devices.
+So, gonna see in half year what I will do, but trust me, I will do something...
+I believe.